Bad-Puns/JSTest/Readme.md

 This is a test repo for RPG Maker MZ

-This Readme has been updated.s
+This Readme has been updated; fix for previous changes.